kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(e\) *Position indicator.* There must be means to indicate to the pilot when the gear is secured in the extreme positions.

-\(f\) *Control.* The location and operation of the retraction control must meet the requirements of §§29.777 and 29.779.
+\(f\) *Control.* The location and operation of the retraction control must meet the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.777   Cockpit controls.|§29.777]] and 29.779.

 \(g\) *Landing gear warning.* An aural or equally effective landing gear warning device must be provided that functions continuously when the rotorcraft is in a normal landing mode and the landing gear is not fully extended and locked.
 A manual shutoff capability must be provided for the warning device and the warning system must automatically reset when the rotorcraft is no longer in the landing mode.